SuperNEMO-DBD/cadfael-deployment/README.md

 system package manager cannot supply a sufficient version.
 It will then use `brew` itself to install the Homebrew Ruby for permanent use.
 So far no issues have been encountered with Git versions, though this can also be bootstrapped in future if required.
-Package lists below include any packages needed to bootstrap
-Ruby/Git.
+Package lists below include any packages needed to bootstrap Ruby/Git.

 ## Mac OS X
 Support for OS X follows Homebrew itself, and this generally means the last three production versions.
-At the time of writing this means OS X 10.8 (Mountain Lion), 10.9 (Mavericks) and 10.10 (Yosemite).
+At the time of writing this means OS X 10.9 (Mavericks), 10.10 (Yosemite) and 10.11 (El Capitan).
-System requirements are only what homebrew itself requires - OS X plus Xcode.
+System requirements are only what homebrew itself requires - OS X plus Xcode/CLT.
 The latter may be installed through the [App Store](https://itunes.apple.com/us/app/xcode/id497799835?ls=1&mt=12), though `cadfael-installer` will offer to install it for you if it is not present when you run the installer script.